flexs2n/Forest-Fire-Prediction-/README.md

 keras
 You can install these packages using pip.

-# Data
-The project uses the "iris" dataset from scikit-learn, which contains 150 instances of iris flowers, with four features each.
-The target variable is the type of flower, with three possible values.

 # Usage
 To run the code, open the "linear_classification.ipynb" notebook and execute the cells.
 The notebook contains two sections: